Maurice Elder

 Elder was a fullback at Kansas State University in the mid–1930s, where he played on the conference champion 1934 Kansas State Wildcats football team.
-He was drafted by the Washington Redskins of the National Football League (NFL) in 1937 but dropped out of training camp and, instead, pursued a career in coaching.
+He played in the East–West Shrine Bowl on January 1, 1937.
+Elder was selected by the Washington Redskins of the National Football League (NFL) in third round of the 1937 NFL draft with the 26th overall pick.
+He played professionally with the Los Angeles Bulldogs from 1938 to 1940.
+In 1941, Elder was hired by Colorado State College of Agriculture and Mechanic Arts—now known as an assistant football coach under head coach Harry W. Hughes.